azuline/repertoire/docs/index.rst

 For documentation on installing repertoire, please refer to :ref:`installation`.

 For documentation on repertoire's advanced features, please refer to the Manual section.

 For documentation on developing against repertoire, please refer to the Hacking section. :ref:`server_api` documents the API that repertoire exposes over HTTP.
-:ref:`environment` documents the development environment.
-:ref:`backend` documents the backend source code and :ref:`frontend` documents the frontend source code.
+:ref:`development` documents the process of setting up a development environment for repertoire. :ref:`backend` documents the backend source code and :ref:`frontend` documents the frontend source code.

 License
 -------